 The new boobs feel like they are indeed a part of me like an odd part though.
 It’s just going to take some getting used to.
 And I can’t wait until they start to settle and drop.

 I can’t really move my arms too quickly hell I can hardly move them at all.
 Simple tasks like picking up my coffee cup hurt.
 I’m able to get up and use the bathroom, but at a snail pace.
-I move slowly and carefully.
-I try to avoid using my arms or hands too much.
-I can’t really hug my babies.
-I let them sort of cuddle with me last night for a bit.
+I move slowly and carefully trying to avoid using my arms or hands too much.
+It’s difficult to hug my children, but I let them sort of cuddle with me last night for a bit.
 We didn’t really cuddle I just let them lay in the bed with me since I hadn’t seen them all day. 🙁 They’ve been really good throughout this process they understand mommy got surgery and they need to careful.

 It’s hella crazy, but you don’t realize how much you actually use and need those pectoral muscles.
 I’m currently wearing a post surgical bra that is honestly kind of annoying; however, I need to wear it for 6 weeks!
 No sports bras or any other kinds of bras, so we give my breasts enough time to settle!

 I am a female.
 5’10.
 118 lbs.
 Dr.Coscia ended up giving me Mentor Silicone smooth round gel implants 350 cc’s.
 My implants went under the muscle.
 Inframmary incision (crease/fold of the breast).
 I was actually surprised at how small the incision is.
 I really hope my scars heal and fade well because you won’t even be able to tell!